PatrickGhadban/Machine_Learning_Models/Linear Regression/README.md

-* Ran a Linear Regression Model against hthe Boston Housing Dataset and the Diabetes Dataset

 # Boston Housing DataSet
 * Used a heatmap to create a correlation matrix that measures the relationships between the variables.